umijs/mako/docs/config.md

 }
 ```

-Notice: When you're using mako with Umi, prefer to config the bundler in `.umirc.ts` or `config/config.ts` file.
+Notice: When you're using Mako with Umi, prefer to config the bundler in `.umirc.ts` or `config/config.ts` file.

 ## Configuration items